OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details how to create an expanding card effect using only CSS.
-No JavaScript required!
-This effect uses CSS transitions and transforms to smoothly expand a card when it's hovered over.
-We'll use standard CSS3 properties; no Tailwind CSS is needed for this particular example.
+This document details the creation of an expanding card effect using only CSS.
+No JavaScript is required.
+This effect involves a card that expands to reveal more content when clicked.
+We'll utilize CSS transitions and transforms to achieve a smooth and elegant animation.

 ## Description of the Styling

-The card will have a basic design initially.
-On hover, the card will expand slightly, revealing more content and subtly changing its shadow.
-The expansion will be a smooth transition, enhancing the user experience.
+The card will have a basic design, featuring a title and a short description initially visible.
+Upon clicking, the card will expand vertically, revealing additional content that was initially hidden.
+The expansion will be accompanied by a subtle transition effect.
+We'll use a clean, minimalist aesthetic for clarity.

 ## Full Code